Open Science & Data Collaborations

 Huajin Wang, Biological Sciences, Computer Science, Data Collaborations and Reproducibility

-• Open Science Framework – Data management for collaborative research projects
+• Open Science Framework – Data management and registration for collaborative research projects

 • Protocols.io – the recipe book for your research

 • KiltHub Repository – make all of the products of your research openly available, citable, and reusable

 • LabArchives – Electronic Research Notebook to securely record and share research notes

 • Carpentries Workshops – 2-day introductions to scientific computing with R and Python